Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 was brought to internals by Ilija Tovilo and me.
 This proposal suggested deprecating implicit coercions from `bool` to `string`.
-Those can only happen in two type juggling contexts: the function one, and the string one (the latter refers to displaying output via `echo` or `print`, string concatenation, and string interpolation).
+Those can only happen in two type juggling contexts: the function one, and the string one (the latter referring `echo`, `print`, string concatenation, and string interpolation as said in the introduction).
-As the impact from deprecating `bool` to `string` conversion was high, notably within php-src's own test suite, we did not bring this proposal to a vote.
+As the impact from deprecating `bool` to `string` conversion was high, notably within php-src's own test suite which `echo`s many boolean values, we did not bring this proposal to a vote.

 In 2022, we proposed to add the
 [true singleton type](https://wiki.php.net/rfc/true-type)
 to PHP.
 Part of this proposal was to emit a compile time error if the union type `true|false` (or the reverse) is used instead of `bool`.
-This is because both the `true` and `false` singleton types do not allow type juggling, but the `bool` type does.
+This is because both the `true` and `false` singleton types do not permit type juggling, but the `bool` type does.

 Later in 2022, the